pawaters/fillit/README.md

 # fillit
-An algorithm I coded to make the smallest possible "square" with a given list of tetrominoes, with no external C libraries.
+An algorithm to make the smallest possible "square" with a given list of tetrominoes, with no external C libraries.

 ## HOW TO RUN THE PROGRAM:
 1) git clone https://github.com/pawaters/fillit